HKUST-KnowComp/C2/README.md

 # C2
-The implementation for the paper: Joint Coreference Resolution and Character Linkingfor Multiparty Conversation
+The implementation for the paper: Joint Coreference Resolution and Character Linking for Multiparty Conversation

 ## Preprocess the character-identification data